Characters: Starcraft Units

 - Between the original game and Brood War, they got upgrades for their armor and speed.

-- In the sequel, they got to deal splash damage, along with an HP buff and an ability to make them immune to enemy attacks that would stun them.
+- In the sequel, they got to deal splash damage, along with an HP buff and an ability to make them immune to enemy attacks that would stun them, along with the ability to burrow.

 - In Heart of the Swarm, they got a damage buff and got their Divergent Character Evolution for the campaign as described above.